 F.2.d.3.
 The Large Animal Internal Medicine Credentials Committee will notify the candidate of the acceptance or rejection of credentials within sixty (60) days of the deadline for submission of the credentials.
 Copies of an appropriate published paper may be submitted by a candidate to the ACVIM office at any time after recognition that the candidate is enrolled in an ACVIM approved LAIM residency training program.
 However, case reports may only be submitted to the ACVIM office twice a year (October 1 and February 1), starting the second year of the residency program.
 The case report requirement is satisfied when the candidate accumulates two "passed" reports.
 Conditional acceptance of credentials may be attained if the publication and/or case report requirements have not been met.
 With conditional acceptance, the candidate will be allowed to take the specialty examination.
-However, the candidate cannot achieve Diplomate status or be issued a certificate until the approved residency is completed and the publication and case report requirements have been fulfilled.
+However, the approved residency is completed and the publication and case report requirements have been fulfilled.